Copeman-1/EUP-Menu/README.md

 /eup can be open to all (none), restricted by ACE, or Discord roles.

-Dynamic Management: Admins create menus (e.g., "Police"), submenus (e.g., "Patrol"), and save uniforms to paths (e.g., "Police/Patrol").
+Dynamic Management: Admins create menus (e.g., "Police"), submenus (e.g., "Patrol"), and save uniforms to paths (saves the clothing you are wearing) (e.g., "Police/Patrol").
 Persistent Storage: Uniforms, menus, and submenus saved to outfits.json.
 Intuitive Navigation: Backspace to navigate back, ESC to exit.
 Robust Error Handling: Notifications for invalid inputs or permissions, with detailed logs.